Stocks surge on Wall Street; UK tax retreat welcomed - KESQ

 Stocks surge on Wall Street; UK tax retreat welcomed

-Stocks are marching higher on Wall Street in afternoon trading Monday, in the latest about-face for a market that has been unsteadily lurching between gains and losses.
+NEW YORK (AP) — Stocks surged in afternoon trading on Wall Street Monday and marked the latest about-face for a market that has been unsteadily lurching between gains and losses.

-Technology and communications companies accounted for some of the biggest gains.
-Apple climbed 2.9% and Google’s parent company rose 4.5%.
+Technology and communications companies has some of the biggest gains.
+Google’s parent company rose 3.8%.

 The broader market is coming off of an extremely volatile week that closed with most major indexes in the red.
 Investors remain worried about hot Inflation and the potential for a recession to hit the U.S. and global economy.
 The big concern is the Fed’s aggressive policy to raise interest rates to cool inflation, which could go too far and slow the economy so much that it slips into a recession.